From fashion to furniture to outer space, students are making the most of this summer’s internship opportunities.

 Summer can be a great time for RISD students to relax and mentally prepare for the coming fall, but for many juniors and seniors it’s also the perfect time to explore real-world opportunities via summer internships.
 More than 300 students are doing just that this summer, working for organizations as nearby as Providence and Boston and as far away as Los Angeles and the Netherlands.

 “I’m helping different chapters—communities within the reservation—with technical things like GIS and aerial mapping and also facilitating conversations to help determine which resources each community needs most,” Francesco explains.
-“In order to secure government funding, you have to present detailed plans.”
+“The work I have been doing is inherently community-based, and I am deeply invested in listening to and learning from the community members here.”

 Francesco credits their mentor, RISD Assistant Professor Angelo Baca (Diné, Hopi), with bringing them into the community and says he has influenced their approach to design.
 “I’ve taken two liberal arts classes with Angelo, and that work has hyper-focused my thinking about communities of color that use sustainable and traditional practices,” they explain.
 “It has helped to shape where I want to go next in the field of architecture.”